KonradReuter/PVS/README.md

 ```
 Here the **model-name** defines which model is trained/evaluated.
 Our proposed model from above can be selected under the name "Conv_LSTM".
 Several other models used in our experiments can be used.
 A full list is given [here](scripts/README.md).

-The **file-name** defines the name of the weight file.
-The validation fold number will automatically be added to the end of the file name.
+The **file-name** defines the name of the weight file the model is saved to / loaded from.

 The **run-name** defines the name under which the run is logged in WandB.